riAssinstAr/Spot-Mate/README.md

 <p align="center">
   <img src="logo.png" alt="Spotify CLI Tool Logo" width="200"/>
 </p>
-<h1 align="center">Spotify Manager CLI</h1>
+<h1 align="center">Spotify Manager</h1>
 <p align="center">
-  A simple CLI tool that helps users to manage their Spotify playlist.
-Currently only supports the feature to export all the songs from their Liked Songs playlist into another playlist.
+  A command line tool that helps users manage their Spotify playlists.
 </p>
 <br>

-## IMPORTANT - Before you use the package, you'll need to do the following:
+# IMPORTANT - Before you use the package, you'll need to do the following:

 - Login to Spotify Developers [Website](https://developer.spotify.com/) with your spotify account.
 Go to user dashboard and create an new app.
 - Fill in the required details, Redirect URIs as: http://127.0.0.1:8888/callback.
 Then check the Web API checkbox and save.